 - It is important to note that Canvas uses a grading scheme to assign letters to percentages.
 Once this is in place, the score is calculated based on all points accumulated in the course or on a weighted total of the assignment groups.

 - Additionally, specific how -to information on the sections below may be found in the Canvas Instructor Guide.

 If anything is unclear or confusing, please contact Canvas Support – Canvas offers 24/7 support options listed in the ?
-Help icon on the Global Navigation to the far left or call the Canvas Support Line (Call 515-294-4000 then press 2, press 1).
+Help icon on the Global Navigation to the far left or call the Canvas Support Line (call 515-294-4000 then follow the prompts to connect to Canvas).

 As an instructor, SpeedGrader allows you to view and grade student assignment submissions in one place using a simple point scale or complex rubric.
 Canvas accepts a variety of document formats and even URLs as assignment submissions.
 Some document assignments can be marked up for feedback directly within the submission.
 You may also provide feedback to your students with text or media comments.

 * “Laboratories, studios, performance instruction, computer labs, and other experiential learning sections will not be held in person through the rest of the spring semester.
 Substitute assignments or makeup activities will be at the discretion of the academic program” President’s March 18, 2020 message (PDF).

 One of the biggest challenges of teaching online from anywhere is sustaining the lab components of classes.
 Since many labs require specific equipment, they are hard to reproduce outside of that physical space.
 Considerations as you plan to address lab activities: